kamyab9k/FitCore-Documentation/README.md

 **FitCore: Home Workouts & AI Coach** demonstrates the integration of [AI](https://ai.google.dev/) with Fitness on Android

-The primary objective of this application is to showcase the following:
+This fitness application demonstrates:

-- Demonstrating the integration of AI capabilities for personalized fitness coaching and insights.
+- The integration of AI capabilities for personalized fitness coaching and insights.
 - Categorized exercises based on user's fitness level and goal.
 - Track user steps with phone's sensors and provide weekly data chart.
 - Calorie counter - distance tracker - dynamic BMI calculator and more